 We set and enforce the rules that consumer credit firms must follow.
 We also aim to ensure they treat customers fairly.

 Beware of upfront fees

-Some consumer credit firms ask customers to pay a fee before being offered a loan or credit.
-While this payment might be required to access a loan, you should carefully consider why you have to provide your bank details and be clear about the likely costs involved – always check the terms and conditions before going ahead.
+Some consumer credit firms require customers to pay a fee before being offered a loan or credit.
+But you should carefully consider why they also want your bank details.
+Be clear about the likely costs too, and always check the terms and conditions before going ahead.

-You should also be aware that paying an upfront fee for a loan may be a scam, especially if you have been contacted out of the blue or use a firm that is not regulated by us.
+You should also be aware that paying an upfront fee for a loan may be a scam, especially if you have been contacted out of the blue or you use a firm we do not regulate.